A) This exercise will try to help you to think critically about some of the policy decisions on macroeconomics at the national level.

 - b) Reflecting back on the last year, have you witnessed or read anything about the impact of these changes, especially related to the lives of women and girls?
 Have they been affected positively or negatively by these changes?

-- c) Would the effects of these changes in the budgets of the ministries have differential effects among different groups of women (e.g. women from low-income households, women from different ethnic groups, women within different age groups, women employed in different sectors, etc.)?
+- c) Would these changes in the budgets of the ministries have differential effects among different groups of women (e.g. women from low-income households, women from different ethnic groups, women within different age groups, women employed in different sectors, etc.)?

 B) Try to find a local, federal, or national effort for gender budgeting in your country.
 Analyse these gender-budgeting efforts by taking into account the issues that we’ve discussed within this starter kit, as well as your own research and ideas.
 Below are some questions which serve as examples into what you could look for in your analysis.
 The questions are suggestions to get you started in your analysis, rather than an exhaustive list.